iosonopersia/MK4duoBoards/README.md

 - Run again the program: you should now be able to manage the MK4Duo **boards/ files** in a much simpler way!!!

 ## Known issues
-### On Linux
-- After loading data from **boards/ files**, the application window suddenly becomes unresizable.
-It seems like a JavaFX bug, but I'll check my code again and again!

 ### On Windows
 - This program adapts its knowledge of the line separator to the one of the operating system on which it's running.
 Since apparently MK4Duo **boards/ files** and the config files follow the UNIX format (only \n character), using those files on Windows will result in the program unable to do its job.
 Please, **remember to convert those files to the Windows format (\r\n characters) before running this program!!!**
+**To apply EOL conversion, you can use Notepad++, it has a built-in function which automates the process**

+### On Linux
+- After loading data from **boards/ files**, the application window suddenly becomes unresizable.
+It seems like a JavaFX bug, but I'll check my code again and again!